upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 - Examples: "What are some good movies for dealing with child's emotions?", "Movies to help with grief", "Films about overcoming challenges"
 - The text search will better match the descriptive/emotional context, then use query-and-sort to refine by specific elements

+**CRITICAL: Preferred Filtering Strategy for Text-Based Vector Search**
+- **PREFERRED: Apply filtering in the first step - it's more efficient to do filtering in Step 1**
+- **RECOMMENDED: Use the "filter" parameter in text-based vector search for exclusions (seen movies, etc.)**
+- **PREFERRED: Avoid using must_not or filtering in search-index_query-and-sort-based-search when text-based search was used first**
+- **PREFERRED: Use the second step primarily for sorting and additional properties**
+- **RECOMMENDED: If user wants to exclude seen movies, use "filter" in text-based search rather than in query-and-sort**
+- This approach prevents complex nested boolean queries and improves performance

 - **User Query:** "Can you find me movies based on a true story."
 OR "I want movies that inspire me."
 OR "Find me movies that are biopics" OR "Can you show me movies that take place in someone's mind?"
 OR "What are some good movies for dealing with child's emotions?".
   - Step 1: Use the `search-index_text-based-vector-search` to do a text based vector search for movies that closest match the user's query.
     ```json